angeling11/devchallenges-404-not-found/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+You can the the demo [here](http://404-not-found.projects.natryvat.com).
+I used surge to host the demo and a subdomain from my own website.
 - What was your experience?
 This was a refresh to CSS as I haven't used it in a while.
-Hoever, kniwd the basic is very helpful as well as having the design is a great advantage.
+However, knowing the basics was very helpful, as well as having the design is a great advantage.
 - What have you learned/improved?
 At the beggining I didn't know how to start.
 I wanted to do it without any library but I got a useful solution but there ware sone gaps in the resposivity.
 Then I decided to use Bulma CSS just to try it as I had just used bootrap before.
 - Your wisdom? :)